 Housing supply elasticity estimates for cities in large and rapidly urbanizing countries like India can tell us whether their urban housing markets’ supply keeps pace with the rising demand.
 The case of India is particularly interesting in this regard because of its variety of housing typologies.
-We estimate the supply elasticity of (1) durable or formal houses made of concrete, bricks, and metal, (2) non-durable or informal houses made of thatch, mud, plastic, etc. and typically found in slums, and (3) vacant residential housing units in urban India.
-We use two migration-inducing exogenous events — negative rainfall shocks and a highway upgrade program — occurring in a distant state as demand shifters for local urban housing markets.
-We apply the Rosen-Roback spatial equilibrium setting to show that both the negative rainfall shocks and the highway upgrade program in a distant state increase inter-state migration.
-This increase leads to higher population and household growth, and therefore, higher demand for housing in local urban markets.
+We estimate the supply elasticity of (1) durable or formal houses made of concrete, bricks, and metal, (2) non-durable or informal houses made of thatch, mud, plastic, etc. and typically found in slums, and (3) vacant residential housing units in urban India between 2001 and 2011.
+We use two migration-inducing exogenous events — negative rainfall shocks and a highway upgrade program — occurring in distant states as demand shifters for local urban housing markets.
+We apply the Rosen-Roback spatial equilibrium framework to show that the negative rainfall shocks and the highway upgrade program in distant states increased inter-state migration in India.
+This increase led to urban population growth, and therefore, higher demand for housing in local urban markets.
 Our findings are three-fold.
-First, we estimate the supply elasticity of permanent housing in urban India to be 1.64.
-This is similar to Saiz’s estimate of 1.75 for metropolitan areas in the United States.
-Second, we find that the supply elasticity of temporary housing to be −0.55.
-Negative supply elasticity of temporary housing is consistent with the existence of urban gentrification through the demolition and upgrading of slums.
-And finally, we estimate the elasticity of vacant residential housing unit supply to be 2.63.
-We posit that a relatively higher vacant housing unit elasticity indicates speculative building by developers in Indian cities during the 2000s.
+First, we estimate that the decadal supply elasticity of durable housing in urban India is 1.62.
+Second, we find that the supply elasticity of non-durable housing is −0.49.
+A negative supply elasticity value for non-durable houses is consistent with the existence of urban gentrification through the demolition and upgradation of slums.
+And finally, we estimate the elasticity of vacant residential housing units’ supply to be 2.62.
+We posit that a relatively higher vacant housing supply elasticity reflects speculative building by developers in Indian cities during the 2000s.